 Back pain and neck pain are two of the most common reasons why people visit a chiropractor for the first time.
 While these are two very reliable signs that your body is in need of a chiropractic visit, there are other things you may not know to look for that can indicate the need for care.
-We’ve compiled this helpful guide to understand the scope of issues that a chiropractor may be able to help your body recover from.
+Here’s a helpful guide to help you understand the scope of issues that a chiropractor may address to help your body recover.

 1. The wear pattern on the soles of your shoes is uneven